-Joe W. Laymon, 69, served as Vice President, Human Resources and Corporate Services for Chevron Corporation from 2008 until his retirement in 2017.
+Joe W. Laymon served as Vice President, Human Resources and Corporate Services for Chevron Corporation from 2008 until his retirement in 2017.
 Prior to joining Chevron Corporation, Mr. Laymon worked at Ford Motor Company from 2000 to 2008, where he was the Vice President, Human Resources and later the Group Vice President, Corporate Human Resources and Labor Affairs.
 He also served as the Vice President, Human Resources, U.S. and Canada Region for Eastman Kodak Company from 1996 to 2000.
 He currently serves as a director of Clearwater Paper Corporation (Compensation and Nomination & Governance Committees member), the Piston Group (Chair of the Compensation Committee), and Detroit Thermal Systems.
 Mr. Laymon also owns JWL Consulting LLC and co-owns VJ Enterprises LLC.
-Mr. Laymon earned a Bachelor of Science in Economics from Jackson State University and a Master of Arts in Economics from the University of Wisconsin.